nhsbsa-data-analytics/coffee-and-coding/CONTRIBUTING.md

     + `.R` files if you are demoing RStudio / R Shiny
 - Update Python (`environment.yml`) and R (`install.R`) with any new dependencies

-At this stage your branch will be merged and then you can:

-- Build the docker image using Binder and check everything works
+When you are happy, submit a pull request:

+- Check everything works in the `github-actions` pull request Binder link
+- Merge it once approved by at least one of the previous hosts

-Finally, after your session:
+Finally, after your session if you have used `.ipynb` notebooks then create another branch and:

-- Update the `.ipynb` files to include the cell outputs if you used them
+- Include the cell outputs
+- Submit a pull request and merge it once approved by at least one of the previous hosts

 Note: If you are using `.ipynb` notebooks then the easiest way to create new content is by using [conda](https://conda.io/projects/conda/en/latest/index.html) to create an environment using `environment.yml` and then launch JupyterLab.